rgrannell1/obs-diatom/README.md

 - Note frontmatter
 - Code-blocks with an information section starting with an `!`

+This database can then be used by applications that read or modify your notes.

 ## Tables

 Diatom extracts note-information into the following tables: